 That being said, if you hire a day-of-coordinator or full-service planner, this is a task you could pass along to them, while still saving a little money by purchasing the supplies yourself.
 We would suggest sticking to something very simple if you plan to go this route, like a candy buffet.

 06 of 08

 DO: Consider Presentation and Distribution of Your Favors

 Keep in mind how and when the favors will be distributed to your guests.
-Placing them at guest tables is your most efficient way of ensuring there are plenty for everyone.
-Remember to purchase 20% above your guest count if you are having general seating, so there is one at every seat.
+Placing them at guest tables is your most efficient way of ensuring there is plenty for everyone.
+Remember to purchase 20 percent above your guest count if you are having general seating, so there is one at every seat.

 Perhaps you plan to present your wedding favors in a unique and interesting display -- depending on what your favors are this can create a really beautiful focal point and detail for your wedding.
 It's important to make sure your photographer gets some photos of your favor display before your guests descend upon it.